HoangDucHiep/coffee-shop-recipes/iced-beverages/frozen-mocha-blended.md

 # Mocha Frozen Blended Coffee​

-## Description: The Mocha Frozen Blended Coffee, where coffee, milk, ice and chocolaty goodness all come together for a delicious cold drink, just write here to make a config
+## Description: The Mocha Frozen Blended Coffee, where coffee, milk, ice and chocolaty goodness all come together for a delicious cold drink, please a conflig :<<>>

 ## Ingredients